-MEPs have backed new rules to further improve the quality and access to drinking water for everyone and ensure plastic waste from water bottles is reduced.
+The European Parliament approved new rules to further improve quality and access to drinking water and reduce plastic waste from water bottles.

-The EU Drinking Water Directive sets minimum quality standards for water intended for human consumption (drinking, cooking, other domestic purposes), in order to protect us from contamination.
+To make tap water in Europe even safer, the EU is updating its Drinking Water Directive that sets minimum quality standards for water intended for human consumption (i.e. drinking, cooking, other domestic purposes), protecting us against contamination.

-The Right2Water citizens’ Initiative gathered more than 1.8 million signatures, which shows how strongly Europeans feel about drinking water.
-Public consultation has shown they feel insecure about the quality of tap water when travelling in other EU countries, although compliance rates are high.
+As a public consultation ahead of the legislative proposal has shown, Europeans feel insecure about the quality of tap water when abroad in other EU countries, although compliance rates are high.
 They also wish to receive more up-to-date information on the quality of drinking water.

 The new drinking water directive will enter into force 20 days after its publication in the EU's official journal.
 EU countries have two years to comply with the directive

 Read our overview explaining how the EU improves public health.